Construction information

 Neighbor Considerations

 We are renovating in a closely populated area and attempt to minimize the inconvenience in the planning.
 Therefore, crew trailers are placed towards the street, while we use the backyard for material storage.
 Along the way, unfortunately, we cannot avoid noise, but we will announce the most noisy periods below.
-The construction is expected to be completed by mid-August 2024.
+The construction is expected to be completed by summer 2025.